List of works similar to the 2020 Utah monolith: New Mexico

 On December 7, 2020, a monolith was found outside Albuquerque.
 This monolith was later vandalized and shattered.

 New York

 On December 15, 2020, a monolith was found in McDaniels Park in Ithaca.

 North Carolina

 On December 3, 2020 a mini-monolith appeared in the center of Fayetteville.
-This monolith is similar in appearance to the others, but is only three feet tall.
+This monolith is similar in appearance to the others, but is only 1 meter tall.
 Later that day at 17:00, one of the public cameras showed one or several people in a white van which led to a local business called the Blashfield Sign company.
 When owner Matt Blashfield was asked about involvement with the monolith, he denied having anything to do with it.

 Oregon

 On January 5, 2021, a monolith was found in the parking lot of the local Elks lodge in Hood River by Elks secretary Kara Tobin.

 Pennsylvania

 On December 3, 2020, a monolith appeared outside Grandpa Joe's Candy Shop in Pittsburgh.
 This monolith was not mysterious like the others, as it was placed by the store owner, Chris Beers.
 Beers explained the monolith that day.
 He stated "I knew I could get a viral hit off of this.
 Yes, it's fake.
 I built it myself ...
 But the message is: Support small business.
 I just wanted to make people laugh and have fun and get a good kick out of it."
 Beers' monolith was stolen overnight on December 5, but was rebuilt by Beers the next day.